petr-plihal/personal-web/notes/README.md

 The favicons are generated with [this](https://realfavicongenerator.net/) page.
 They are stored at `/media/icons/favicon/`.

 [Purpose](https://webflow.com/blog/favicon-guide) of these generated icons should be to increase accessability by providing multiple sizes of web favicon.

+The `.ico` files can be checked for sizes of icons that are contained in that file with [this online tool](https://redketchup.io/).